Can You Get SSDI or SSI Disability for Asthma?

 What Should Be in Your Medical Record?

-In addition, your medical records must show that you have been complying with the treatment ordered by your doctor (for example, using your inhaler).
+In addition, your medical records must show that you have been complying with the at-home treatment ordered by your doctor (for example, using your inhaler).
 (For more information, see our article on how compliance with treatment recommendations affect disability.)

 The SSA will want medical records documenting your asthma attacks for at least one year, or the agency will wait until you have been evaluated for one year before issuing a disability decision.